BioProAgent: Neuro-Symbolic Grounding for Constrained Scientific Planning: Introduction

 \section{Introduction}

 ~ Large Language Models (LLMs) are increasingly shifting from static knowledge retrieval to active world modeling in scientific discovery.
 In the Self-Driving Laboratories (SDL) \citep{stein2019progress, abolhasani2023rise}, LLMs serve as central cognitive engines.
-Specifically, categorized as Agentic AI \cite{sapkota2025ai, gridach2025agentic}, they design complex chemical synthesis schemes \cite{boiko2023autonomous}, discover novel materials \cite{ghafarollahi2024sciagents}, and laboratory assistants \cite{darvish2025organaroboticassistantautomated}.
+LLMs, operating as Agentic AI \cite{sapkota2025ai, gridach2025agentic}, can design complex chemical synthesis schemes \cite{boiko2023autonomous}, discover novel materials \cite{ghafarollahi2024sciagents}, and act as laboratory assistants \cite{darvish2025organaroboticassistantautomated}.
 Recently, multi-agent systems \citep{jin2025biolab,zhou2025prime} have demonstrated impressive capabilities in biological reasoning and computational workflow orchestration.
 However, a critical \textbf{Execution Gap} \cite{wang2024scibench} emerges when transitioning from computer simulation predictions to in vitro physical experiments.
 Despite the remarkable physical autonomy achieved by robotic platforms, from mobile robotic chemists \cite{burger2020mobile} to autonomous materials synthesis labs \cite{szymanski2023autonomous}, they still operate under rigid, task-specific workflows.
-Unlike reversible code and virtual environments in software engineering, due to irreversible physical laws, any deviation in parameters can lead to catastrophic equipment failures, sample loss, or unreproducible experimental results in biological experimental environments.
+Unlike reversible code and virtual environments in software engineering, due to irreversible physical laws, any deviation in parameters can lead to catastrophic equipment failures, sample loss, or unreproducible experimental in biological experimental environments.

 Despite the reasoning capabilities of existing scientific agents, they still face key challenges in high-risk automated applications.
 First, standard agents \cite{yao2022react,shinn2023reflexion} suffer from Cognitive Drift, where contextual overload leads to process confusion, resulting in skipped critical steps or confused temporal dependencies.
 While current memory systems \cite{chhikara2025mem0, packer2023memgpt} excel at semantic retrieval, they struggle with lossless tracking of distinct physical entities.
 A slight ``lost-in-the-middle'' \cite{liu2024lost} confusion between similar reagent IDs can cause experimental failure.
 More critically, there is a distinct lack of Pre-Execution Interlocks.
 While previous neuro-symbolic methods like PAL \cite{gao2023pal}, Program-of-Thoughts \cite{chen2022program}, and SayCan \cite{ahn2022can} have combined LLMs with planners to improve logical correctness, they primarily focus on reasoning optimality.
 They cannot handle the strict and irreversible safety constraints in wet labs because they lack deterministic control mechanisms based on physical rules that stop and self-correct before execution.